What is purchase price allocation?

 - Perform the test

-Critical considerations when performing a PPA
+Critical considerations when performing purchase price allocation

 Identification of intangible assets